 The next obvious question is, of course: how much VRAM do you actually need?

 In 2021, this largely comes down to what resolution you intend to play games in.
-Granted, there are other memory-intensive graphics settings such as the textures and the view distance, but the resolution is definitely the biggest factor at the moment.
+Granted, there are other memory-intensive graphics settings such as the texture quality and the view distance, but the resolution is definitely the biggest factor at the moment.

 Of course, we have to mention that the exact performance will vary based on a number of factors, but the above should give you the general idea of how much VRAM you should look for if you’re buying a new graphics card in 2021.